openedx/docs.openedx.org/source/educators/migration_wip/16_manage_live_course/course_enrollment.rst

 computed.

 * In addition to learners, the enrollment count includes all course team members, including Admins and Staff.
-(To work with a course in Studio, the LMS, or Insights, you must be enrolled in that course.)
+(To work with a course in Studio or the LMS you must be enrolled in that course.)

 * The enrollment count displays the number of currently enrolled learners and course team members.
 It is not a historical count of everyone who has ever